vsnits/nophone/README.md

 ## Does it helps business?
 In a nutshell, yes.
 It provides better abbility to track, register and censor.
 ## Is there alternative ways for privacy purpose?
 Cryptography itself grants safety.
-256 bit key almost impossible to break. <br>
+256 bit key almost impossible to crack. <br>
-Much easier to loose key thanks to mobile phone. <br>
+Much easier to loose key thanks to mobile phone.
+You might think, additional checks grant more safety, but this is not true.
+The more data you share, the more likely you loose it.
 ## Bot accounts
 Capcha!
 Multiple accounts will be allowed, but .. is this a real problem? <br>
-Not a bigger problem than huge data-centers!
+No more problem than keepin' giant data centers!